Five Killed in 16 Hours Near D.C.

 None of the five appeared to have been robbed.
 Police also said race did not appear to be a motive, noting the victims included a black man, a Hispanic man, a Hispanic woman and a white woman.

 ``We’re across the board in genders and ethnic backgrounds,″ police spokeswoman Nancy Demme said.
+The ages of the victims ranged from to 25 to 55.

 Police urged residents to stay calm and asked parents not to rush to schools to get their kids.